aws-solutions-library-samples/guidance-for-patient-entity-resolution-with-aws-healthlake/README.md

 ### Deployment

 To implement this solution, you can deploy this [AWS CloudFormation template](./ahl-aer-template.json).
-Before deploying this template, you will need following information to use as input parameters to the template:
+Before deploying this template, you will need the following information to use as input parameters to the template:

 * The data store ID of a HealthlLake data store that you want to use for patient entity resolution.
 * The database name and the shared resource owner ID (or catalog ID) of the AWS LakeFormation database that is linked to the AWS HealthLake data store.